joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/07/crosswords/wordle-review-1876.html

 **Live Updates: Slow but Steady Jobs Market Faces Its Latest Test**\
 `U.S. employers have added a solid number of jobs and the unemployment rate has held firm in recent months.
-New data is due for release on Friday.`\
+New data for July is due for release on Friday.`\
 https://www.nytimes.com/live/2026/08/07/business/jobs-report-economy

 **Several People Dead in Thailand School Shooting**\